Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 • Employers should create a written policy for maintaining employee records.

 Employee files should be centrally located and appropriately secured.
-Additionally, employers should develop criteria to evaluate requests to view records, using the “need to know” standard.
-It’s important to review state laws on file access and record retention.
+Additionally, employers should develop criteria to evaluate requests to view records, using a “need to know” standard.
+It’s important to review state laws on personnel file access and record retention.

 Most common-sense suggestions and tips are not mandatory; rather, they provide guidance to assist employers in accurately completing and maintaining employee records.